-RSA SecurID can be used as an authentication method for the Web Interface running on Windows servers.
+You can use RSA SecurID as an authentication method for the Web Interface running on Windows servers.
 If enabled, users must log on using their credentials (user name, password, and domain) plus their PASSCODE.
 The PASSCODE comprises a PIN (Personal Identification Number) followed by the RSA SecurID tokencode (the number displayed on the RSA SecurID token).